lpsinger/userguide/content.rst

 Notice Types
 ------------

-For each event, there are up to four kinds of GCN Notices:
+For each event, there are up to five kinds of GCN Notices:

+An **Early Warning GCN Notice** may be issued for :term:`CBC` events up to tens of seconds *before* merger.
+The candidate must have passed some automated data quality checks, but it may later be :ref:`retracted <retraction>` after human vetting.
+There is no accompanying GCN Circular at this stage.
+Early Warning alerts are an experimental feature in :term:`O3`.
+Early Warning alerts are only possible for exceptionally loud and nearby :term:`CBC` events, and are expected to be rare.

-A **Preliminary GCN Notice** is issued automatically within minutes after a gravitational-wave candidate is detected.
-The candidate must have passed some automated data quality checks, but it may later be :ref:`retracted
-<retraction>` after human vetting.
-There is no accompanying GCN Circular at
+A **Preliminary GCN Notice** is issued automatically within minutes *after* a gravitational-wave candidate is detected.
+Like an **Early Warning GCN Notice*, the candidate must have passed automated data quality checks, but it may later be :ref:`retracted <retraction>`, and there is no accompanying GCN Circular.
-this stage.

 An **Initial GCN Notice** is issued after human vetting (see :doc:`/analysis/vetting`).
 If the signal does not pass human vetting (e.g., it